Pass to the csvq command as an argument

 The following options are available for loading.

-You can also use Table Object Expressions to specify the format each file.
-Table Object Expression effects the first loading in a transaction.
-After the second loading, the specifications in the table object expression are ignored.
+You can also use Format Specified Functions to specify the format each file.
+A format specified function effects the first loading in a transaction.
+After the second loading, the specifications in the format specified function are ignored.
 You must use the ROLLBACK statement to discard all changes in the transaction if you reload the same file.

 Updating